 His love of opera led to critically acclaimed performances of Puccini’s Il Trittico at the Birmingham Conservatoire.
 He has also assisted both Sakari Oramo and Andris Nelsons in opera performances of Peter Grimes, Carmen, Der Rosenkavalier, Lohengrin, Tristan & Isolde and The Flying Dutchman.

-2018-19 sees return visits to CBSO, RLPO, RPO, LPO, Bournemouth Symphony, Buenos Aires Philharmonic and a debut with Orchestra of the Swan.
+2018-19 sees return visits to CBSO, BBC SO, RLPO, LPO, Bournemouth Symphony, Buenos Aires Philharmonic and a debut with Orchestra of the Swan.